Our privacy officer is – Practice Manager.

 Non-disclosure of information

-If you choose not to provide us with information relevant to your care, we may not be able to provide a service to you, or the service we are asked to provide may not be appropriate for your needs.
+Although we respect your right to privacy, if you choose not to provide us with information relevant to your care, we may not be able to provide a service to you or the service we are asked to provide may not be appropriate for your needs.

 Importantly, you could suffer some harm or other adverse outcome if you do not provide information relevant to your care.

 We take your privacy seriously.
 If you suspect there has been or may have been a breach of your privacy, you can complain directly to the practice Privacy Officer (see end of document).

 In the event of a privacy breach, the practice will comply with applicable guides or guidelines issued by the Office of the Australian Information Commissioner for the handling of privacy breaches.

 For more information about Privacy laws, or to raise concerns about any matter not satisfactorily resolved with the practice you can contact the Office of the Australian Information Commissioner (www.oaic.gov.au or ph.: 1300 363 992.

 Privacy and general complaints about your care can also be directed to the Health Complaints Commissioner hcc.vic.gov.au or ph.: 1300 582 113

 For further information about the practice’s management of privacy, please contact: Our Privacy Officer, The Practice Manager